Methodology

 For data relating to 2020/21 onwards, a further minor change methodology change was implemented for how we count starts supported by ASA levy funds as a new ILR field that records contract type now includes both ‘levied’ and ‘non-levied’ starts.
 To improve the accuracy of the count we now include other ‘markers’ in the apprenticeship service to arrive at a better estimate now that we can no longer use the old method reliably.
 Using this method improves the accuracy of our overall estimate of ‘levied’ starts figure, but it does potentially include small numbers of ‘non-levied’ starts.

-The change to the approach in counting makes a minor difference to the actual numbers, but should be taken into account when making comparisons between 2020/21 and previous years.
+The change to the approach in counting makes a minor difference to the actual numbers, but should be taken into account when making comparisons between 2020/21 or 2021/22 and previous years.

 Please note: the apprenticeship programme is largely funded by the apprenticeship levy, although an organisation can choose to fund apprenticeships themselves.